Naoghuman/lib-tile/README.md

 Momentary the developer have following features during the demo application:
 * Choose your own background image.
-    * Currently only images from the internet &#040;http or https&#041; with the size 1280x720 are supported.
+    * Currently only images from the internet &#040;http or https&#041; with the size from 1280x720 are supported.
     * For example: https://cloud.githubusercontent.com/assets/8161815/17748160/601043ba-64b8-11e6-84dd-6e7075dbcf80.jpg
     * In a later version I plan to implement the option to load also local images.
 * Define your own background color.